Fashionably Late with Rachel Zoe

-Fashionably Late with Rachel Zoe was an American fashion-themed talk show which premiered on September 24, 2015, on the Lifetime cable network, following Project Runway.
+Fashionably Late with Rachel Zoe is an American fashion-themed talk show which premiered on September 24, 2015, on the Lifetime cable network, following Project Runway.

 Announced in July 2015, the weekly series features celebrity fashion stylist Rachel Zoe as host and focuses on "what's hot and what's not" in the fashion world.
 The network has ordered eight half-hour episodes.
 The talk show is also joined by Harper's Bazaar's editor-at-large Derek Blasberg, Zoe's husband Rodger Berman and various celebrity guests.